 When EOR expertise is not core to a business, that organisation will rarely be a suitable partner.
 So, yes, you really need an experienced Employer of Record that owns their infrastructure, to make sure everyone you work with is legally and compliantly employed, and you are safe as an employer.

 Acquiring the local knowledge and establishing that infrastructure takes time, and at Boundless, we only work with established local experts that have been focussed on the territory in question for many years, ensuring we can the best Employer of Record service possible.
 We’re currently focussed on establishing our worldwide employment infrastructure with an already established presence in Ireland, the UK, Denmark, Portugal, or Australia.
 Alongside that, we are developing the technology that will automate the repetitive administrative aspects of payroll and taxes.
 The combination of the two will ultimately allow us to solve the pain of multi-country payroll, and decrease international employment costs, for you.
-Sign up below to receive updates on our progress, and we can help you employ anyone, anywhere:
+Learn how you can start employing anyone, anywhere today.

 The making available of information to you on this site by Boundless shall not create a legal, confidential or other relationship between you and Boundless and does not constitute the provision of legal, tax, commercial or other professional advice by Boundless.
 You acknowledge and agree that any information on this site has not been prepared with your specific circumstances in mind, may not be suitable for use in your business, and does not constitute advice intended for reliance.
 You assume all risk and liability that may result from any such reliance on the information and you should seek independent advice from a lawyer or tax professional in the relevant jurisdiction(s) before doing so.